daishengyu1993/ml-service-wrapper-core/README.md

 Note that all values returned by `get_parameter_value` are either `str` or `None`.
 It is the implementation's responsibility to sensibly parse string input and handle missing values, potentially with use of the `default` parameter.
 Numbers will not be parsed.

-### `ServiceRunContext`
+### `ProcessContext`

-A `ServiceRunContext` object is passed to the `process` function, and exposes key details about a particular execution.
+A `ProcessContext` object is passed to the `process` function, and exposes key details about a particular execution.
 It has more functions than a `ServiceContext`:

 * `get_input_dataframe(name: str, required: bool = True)`
   * Returns a Pandas `DataFrame` object containing the named input dataset.